cbouilla/spasm/README.md

 SpaSM is a software library devoted to sparse gaussian elimination modulo a small prime _p_.
 It is available under the General Public License Version 2 or later (GPLv2+).

 The algorithms used in SpaSM are described in [this paper](http://cristal.univ-lille.fr/~bouillag/pub/CASC16.pdf).
+For more information, consult the [SpaSM homepage](http://cristal.univ-lille.fr/~bouillag/spasm).

 Features
 --------